 Medicare Special Enrollment Period:

 In certain situations, you will be eligible to enroll in Medicare, or make changes to your Medicare coverage, without penalty.
-One Special Enrollment Period applies if you did not enroll in Medicare during your Initial Enrollment Period because you (or your spouse) was still employed or covered under a group health insurance plan.
+One Special Enrollment Period applies if you did not enroll in Medicare during your Initial Enrollment Period because you (or your spouse) was still employed and you were covered under a group health insurance plan through the employer.
 In this instance, you will have eight months following the time you (or your employed spouse) stop working or your health coverage ends, whichever comes first.
 However, you may enroll in Medicare Part B sooner than this to avoid a break in coverage.

 Medicare supplement insurance plans:

 Insurance that you buy from a private insurance company that pays for some of the cost sharing in Medicare Parts A and B coverage.
 Medicare supplement insurance is available in up to 10 standardized insurance plans.
 Each plan is named with a letter of the alphabet.
 In Massachusetts, Minnesota and Wisconsin there are different standardized plan options available.

 Medicare Supplement Open Enrollment Period:

 This period lasts for 6 months and begins on the first day of the month in which you’re both at least age 65 or older AND enrolled in Medicare Part B. During this time, you have the guaranteed right to buy any Medicare supplement plan that’s sold in your state, despite any pre-existing health conditions.
 Some states may have additional open enrollment rights under state law.**

 This is your adjusted gross income plus any tax-exempt Social Security, interest, or foreign income you have.

 The part of Medicare that provides help with the cost of inpatient hospital stays, skilled nursing services following a hospital stay, hospice, respite care and some home health services.